npcooley/SynExtend/README.md

 ## Reporting Bugs and Errors

 Feel free to email me at npc19@pitt.edu or submit issues here on GitHub.
-Questions related to `ProtWeaver` can be sent to ahl27@pitt.edu or submitted similarly on GitHub.
+Questions related to `EvoWeaver` can be sent to ahl27@pitt.edu or submitted similarly on GitHub.